single-cell-data/TileDB-SOMA/apis/python/doc/tiledbsoma/soma_collection.md

 def get(member_name: str) -> TileDBObject
 ```

-Get the member object associated with the key
+Gets the member object associated with the key.

 <a id="tiledbsc.tiledbsoma/soma_collection.SOMACollection.keys"></a>